JHPNE/Lark/README.md

 ## Overview

-Lark is a simulation framework that utilizes Data-Oriented Programming to efficiently manage and simulate complex entities and behaviors.
-The primary language used is C#, with performance-critical components written in C++.
+Lark is a simulation framework MVP that utilizes Data-Oriented Programming to efficiently manage and simulate complex entities and behaviors.
+Lark is a learning project and still on going.

 ## Important!!

-Old Implementation guide Below not working anymore
+Old Implementation guide below not up to date.

 ## Implementation

 ### Data-Oriented Programming

-Lark uses Data-Oriented Programming to optimize data layout and access patterns.
-This approach minimizes cache misses and improves performance, particularly in simulations involving numerous entities.
+Lark uses mostly Data-Oriented Programming to optimize data layout and access patterns.

 ## How to Implement New Components